alexirpan/alexirpan.github.io/research.md

 Report: [PDF](/public/research/sublinear-algorithms-optimization.pdf)

-A summary of algorithms for solving SDPs and learning perceptrons/SVMs in sublinear time.
+Summarizes algorithms for solving SDPs and learning perceptrons/SVMs in sublinear time, including their performance proogs.
 Each shares the same approach: describe the optimization problem as a max-min game, and sample an estimate of the gradient, which can be done in sublinear time.
-Multiplicative weights and concentration inequalities glues the proof together.
+Multiplicative weights and concentration inequalities glues the proofs together.

 ---------------------------------------------